Webinar Recording: Commuting in Denver South Post Shelter- In- Place

-In particular, we encourage finalizing the Regional Transportation District’s (RTD) FasTracks, and Transit-Oriented Development (TOD), along with promoting alternate and environmentally-sound transit choices, namely carpooling and telecommuting.
+The DSTMA supports the Regional Transportation District’s (RTD) FasTracks projects, specifically the E, F, and R lines that serve the Denver South Region.
+We embrace Transit-Oriented Development (TOD), while also promoting alternate and environmentally-sound transit choices, including carpooling and telecommuting.

-The Transportation Management Association, or TMA, is a partnership of public and private entities in the South I-25 Urban Corridor working to promote relationships between the partners for the purpose of identifying and developing transportation solutions that will enhance mobility, drive economic development and increase the image within the Southeast I-25 Corridor.
+The DSTMA, is a partnership of public and private entities in the South I-25 Urban Corridor working to promote relationships between the partners for the purpose of identifying and developing transportation solutions to enhance mobility, drive economic development and further position Denver South in the I-25 Corridor.

 The TMA’s priority is to improve mobility and maximize interchange capacity and transit ridership to foster growth of employment and the tax based within the corridor.